 Other songs, such as Get Back, refer to McCartney’s self-awareness that his beard was unwieldy.

 Back In The U.S.S.R. was written lamenting his situation, as McCartney began to believe he resembled Rasputin.

 Ultimately he formed Wings and produced Band On The Run, originally titled Beard On The Run.

 Ringo Starr’s Beard

 To this day rumours persist Ringo Starr became infatuated with all things beard.

 He demanded The White Album be renamed The Beard Album, and Let It Be was originally titled Let It Beard to assuage Starr’s hopeless lunacy.

 Eventually, he learned to control himself and found a new interest in ridiculously oversized bow-ties (pictured).

-Harrison also wrote songs about facial hair, including Do You Want To Know A Secret (the secret being he was planning to grow his first beard), I Need You (in reference to his beard), and Taxman (in the ’60s the government used to tax beard growth based on overall invasiveness).
+Harrison also wrote songs about facial hair.
+These included Do You Want To Know A Secret (the secret being he was planning to grow his first beard), I Need You (in reference to his beard), and Taxman (in the ’60s the government used to tax beard growth based on overall invasiveness).
+Excellent stuff, sir!